meidachen/STPLS3D/README.md

 CUDA_VISIBLE_DEVICES=1 python test.py --config config/hais_run_stpls3d.yaml --pretrain exp/Synthetic_v3_InstanceSegmentation/hais/hais_run_stpls3d/hais_run_stpls3d-000000500.pth
 ```

+We are also organizing a instance segmentation challenge at [Here](https://codalab.lisn.upsaclay.fr/competitions/4646)!
+Please feel free to submit your results to the our evaluation server on our provided [unlabled datasets](https://webdisk.ict.usc.edu/index.php/s/oqO0sgiZfoa6Ofr).

 ## Citation
 If you find our work useful in your research, please consider citing: